-AB Mando is a private healthcare company that provides healthcare service through the Mandometer Clinics.
-AB Mando is also engaged in healthcare development, technological development and research.
+Mando Group AB is a private healthcare company that provides healthcare service through the Mandometer Clinics.
+We are engaged in healthcare development, technological development and research.
 We also provide preventive care; delivering lectures and running education seminars.

 Where are we?

-We have three clinics in Sweden; including two in Stockholm (one at the Karolinska University Hospital in Huddinge and one at Danderyd’s Hospital) and another clinic in Alingsås.
-We also have a clinic in New York City, USA and in Melbourne, Australia.
+We have five clinics in Sweden; including four in Stockholm ( at the Karolinska University Hospital in Huddinge, at Sophiahemmet, at Danderyd’s Hospital and at Hötorget) and another clinic in Alingsås.

 We also provide treatment for overweight and obesity at our Mandolean Clinics.

 The Mandometer Clinic at the Karolinska University Hospital in Huddinge and at Sophiahemmet are open 24 hours a day, 365 day per year.

 The Mandometer Clinic at Danderyd’s Hospital, the Mandometer Clinic in Alingsås and the Mandometer Clinic Hötorget are open, 8.00 am to 4.30pm Monday through Friday.